JSON-LD Schema

 - Search for

-application/ld+json - You should see your schema markup
+application/ld+json - You should see your Organization/Person schema in a script tag

 - Go to Google Rich Results Test